 Click on "Pages".
 For every page on your site, you can see how many visitors have viewed your pages; the average time visitors have spent on each page, as well as many other valuable insights.
 You’ll also be able to see where people entered your site or page.

-Use the Engagement Feature to see if your visitors are reaching and interacting with the pages on your site that are ultimately helping you achieve your business goals.
-You should be always wanting to dig further into these insights and always look to see how engaged your users are and how to improve your relationship with them.
+Use the Engagement feature to see if your visitors are reaching and interacting with the pages on your site that are ultimately helping you achieve your business goals.
+You should be always wanting to dig further into these insights and always look to see how engaged your users are and how to improve their interactions with the content you provide them.

 Site Search allows you to track how people use your intranet site’s internal search engine.
 You can see:

 Take this information and regular perform searches using these top keywords.
 What results do you get?
 Are they the most relevant results for that keyword.
 If not, invest time in reviewing the keywords added to your content.
 The 'description' field on a CMS page or File is a great place to add keywords.

 Your Intranet Analytics can also analyze what resources users are downloading from your site.
 Downloads typically mean 'Files', those resources that are not displayed on the site as CMS pages, News articles, etc.